DanSimon/splinter/readme.md

 Features:
   * Actors are untyped
   * Actors are lightweight (approx 10 million per GB of memory)
-  * Millions of actors can share a single OS thread
+  * Millions of actors can share a single thread